masterminds-kenya/social_network/checklist.md

   - [x] If incoming form (or API user/brand) already exists, use existing instead of create new:
     - [x] Catch and handle attempt to create a duplicate existing User account
     - [ ] Catch and handle if a User account is trying to add an IG account already used by (another) User account
+    - [x] If an Influencer or Brand already exists during Onboarding function, use existing.
+      - [ ] Currently a bit cludgy solution for them to login to existing account.
+    - [ ] Separate Login method for an Influencer or Brand user to login with an existing account.
+    - [ ] Create a route and handle a Facebook callback to delete some user data.
     - [ ] Catch and handle if trying to create an already existing Campaign name
     - [x] Catch and handle attempt to create a duplicate existing Brand account
 - [x] Allow a Brand to give permissions for FB and IG.